What are the Seven Parts of a Business Letter?

 Writing a professional business letter is a vital part of business communication.

-The business letter is a little more formal than other written business communications such as email, memos, or text messages.
+The business letter is a little more formal than written business communications such as email, memos, or text messages.

-In many cases, the business letter is the first impression so it is important to ensure the content is accurate and free from errors.
+In many cases, the business letter is the first impression, so it is important to ensure the content is accurate and free from errors.

 This includes proofing the letter for content clarity and typos.